FenPhoenix/AngelLoader/FOR_OTHER_PROGRAMMERS.md

 ## Why use that weird custom I/O stuff when GetFiles() etc. works perfectly fine?

-At least on Framework, GetFiles() (and its ilk) use a slow version of getting the file info, where it asks Windows for stuff it doesn't need (or more precisely, fails to explicitly tell Windows NOT to get stuff it doesn't need), and so making a custom version ended being a _lot_ faster.
+At least on Framework, GetFiles() (and its ilk) use a slow version of getting the file info, where it asks Windows for stuff it doesn't need (or more precisely, fails to explicitly tell Windows NOT to get stuff it doesn't need), and so making a custom version ended up being a _lot_ faster.
 The other reason is that for the scanner, it sometimes needs to know if any file with a given extension exists in a directory.
 With GetFiles() (and its ilk), if you told it to get "\*.mc" it would grab _all_ \*.mc files even though you only wanted to know if there was _at least one_.
 Our custom version can just walk the directory and return true as soon as it finds the first file.
 Also, we needed to use the custom version for the above reason anyway, so yeah.

 When you see GetFiles() (or its ilk) being used, it's probably because we want to search the entire subdirectory, and our custom version can't do that (because I just never added that capability).